The function markermap draws a heatmap of a

 matrix without reordering.

-), that specifies the row
+nrow(x)), that specifies the row

 order.
-As in the case Rowv=NA
+As in the case Rowv=NA, the ordered matrix

 is shown first row on top, last row at the bottom.

-, hclustfun
+distfun, hclustfun

-when clustering the rows (see the
+and reorderfun when clustering the rows (see the

 respective argument descriptions for a list of accepted